mahan-hosseini/NeuroWarp/matlab/README.md

 7.	`units = "\muV"`
 8.	`sampling_rate = 500`
 	- The number of data points per second in Hertz
-9.	`filepath = cd` (or wherever else you have saved our data)
+9.	`savepath = cd` (or wherever else you would like to store results to)
 10.	`permutations = 10000`
 	- The number of permutations you would like to implement in statistical testing (we recommend >=10000)
-11.	`dtw_latency_difference(analysis_design, query, reference, name_query, name_reference, units, sampling_rate, filepath, permutations)`
+11.	`dtw_latency_difference(analysis_design, query, reference, name_query, name_reference, units, sampling_rate, savepath, permutations)`

 ## Tests
-Matlab NeuroDTW was tested with Matlab 2020b & 2023b on Windows.
+Matlab NeuroDTW was tested with Matlab 2020b & 2023b on Windows and 2023b on Mac OS.

-On a M1 Macbook the run_DTW local function caused crashes for my machine.
-If you have any insight on this or are able to run it on (e.g. a non-ARM) another mac please let me know (m.hosseini@fz-juelich.de).
-The rest worked as expected.